kallisti5/rivian-service-guide/README.md

 > This will give you 25% more tire life.
 After around 10k miles of wear, the tread difference
 > generally gets too great to perform a 5-tire rotation.

+Be sure to set the highest off-road ride-height, and enable tire change mode in the service menu!
+It's recommended to have at least two jack methods to enable you access to two tires at a time.

 ### Conserve Mode

 Conserve mode will consume your front tires at a faster rate than your rear. (conserve is front